imbf98/hijiffy-challenge/README.md

-# HiJiffy Calendar Booking Challenge
+# Hijiffy Challenge - Booking Availability API

 ## Overview
 A Laravel-based api to ingest property rooms availabilities and verify data existence for an availability.